Marugame, Kagawa: Climate

-Marugame has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
-The average annual temperature in Marugame is 15.7 °C. The average annual rainfall is 1439 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 26.6 °C, and lowest in January, at around 5.3 °C.
+Marugame has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+The average annual temperature in Marugame is 15.7 °C. The average annual rainfall is 1439 mm, with September as the wettest month.
+The temperatures are highest on average in August, at around 26.6 °C, and lowest in January, at around 5.3 °C.

 Demographics

-Per Japanese census data, the population of Marugame has been increasing steadily since the 1970s.
+According to Japanese census data, the population of Marugame has recently plateaued after several decades of growth.